Welcome to Ameriflex!

 Flexible Spending Account (FSA)

 An FSA is a tax-advantaged spending account for healthcare expenses.
 When you enroll in an FSA, you will choose an amount to contribute, tax-free, to pay for thousands of eligible expenses.
-Whether it’s $1 or the IRS maximum of $3,050, you will have the flexibility to choose a contribution amount that you’re comfortable with and makes sense for your situation.
-Your total contribution will be available to you on the first day of the plan year, providing a safety net should you need that money right away.
+Whether it’s $1 or the IRS maximum of $3,200, you will have the flexibility to choose a contribution amount that you’re comfortable with and makes sense for your situation.
+Since your FSA account is pre-funded by your employer, your total contribution will be available to you on the first day of the plan year, providing a safety net should you need that money right away.

 Dependent Care Account (DCA)